FAQ about Automated Collection

 Refuse will continue to be collected every week.
 Recycled items will be collected every other week on the same day as your refuse.

-2) Why did we start using carts and automated collection?
+2) Why do we use carts and automated collection?

-The new program improved efficiency and reduced worker injuries.
+Automated collection improves efficiency and reduces worker injuries.
 Also, the new trucks can collect more households per day than the old manual system.
-This means fewer trucks and employees assigned to the service which saves taxpayers money each year.
+This means fewer trucks and employees assigned to the service, which saves taxpayers money each year.

 3) What do I do with my old refuse can(s)?

 We encourage you to use your old refuse cans to make things such as rain barrels, compost bins, and pet waste digesters.
 They also make excellent storage containers for bird seed, dog food, lawn implements, or other items in your garage.

 If you have plastic or metal refuse cans that you need to get rid of, please do NOT put them in your recycling cart.
 Please rinse them and bring them to the drop-off site for recycling.
 The site is located at 100 Sixth Avenue and is open year round on the following days and hours:

 Thursdays: 1:00 p.m. to 7:00 p.m.

 4) What are the things that will be different from previous pick-ups?

 Recycling items that will NO longer be collected are: